Zero-shot Prompt-based Video Encoder for Surgical Gesture Recognition: Introduction

 \section{Introduction}

-Proposed intra-operative robotic gesture recognition systems are described as enabling real-time feedback, assisting in multi-arm guidance, and facilitating automated sub-tasks.
-However, current methods \cite{i3d,tran2015learning,spatiocnnResnet0} for gesture recognition attempt to estimate a fixed set of supervised gestures from contemporaneously collected video and/or kinematic datastreams \cite{symmetric_dilated_conv_recog, van2022gesture, sd-net, bounded_ms_tcn++}.
+Proposed intra-operative robotic gesture recognition systems are described as enabling real-time feedback, assisting in multi-arm guidance, and facilitating automated sub-tasks.{ Proposed intra-operative robotic gesture recognition systems are described as enabling automation, rapid skill assessment and pedagogic feedback, and more general surgical support \cite{van2021gesture}. } However, current methods \cite{i3d,tran2015learning,spatiocnnResnet0} for gesture recognition attempt to estimate a fixed set of supervised gestures from contemporaneously collected video and/or kinematic datastreams \cite{symmetric_dilated_conv_recog, van2022gesture, sd-net, bounded_ms_tcn++}.
 These systems are often trained in a fully supervised manner, which requires frame-wise gesture labels for the entire training set, and importantly require specification of the target labels during the whole training phase.

+As procedures vary greatly in gesture vocabulary, a trained recognition systems will need the capacity to generalize without extensive retraining{We believe that in order to produce a system that can provide support to wide variety of procedures, gesture recognition as a sub-field will either need a) a large number of annotated datasets for each procedure as previous fully supervised methods demand, or b) a system that can generalize well to new label sets with limited supervision.
+The latter option is likely more efficient given the expense of annotation, and fits within the ``zero-shot learning'' paradigm, where a general representation is reused for labelling tasks unseen during training \cite{wang2019survey}. }

-In the present work, we investigate using weak supervision and text augmentation for pre-training a surgical gesture recognition model.
-We focus on improving visual feature extraction from video data streams, as these data offer rich information about surgical gestures (surgemes), and kinematic data require access to the research API, limiting current use cases.
-We use the Bridge-Prompt \cite{bridge-prompt} framework which specifically relaxes the fully supervised constraints: \BP{} is able to use large weakly supervised datasets, which are relatively inexpensive and numerous in comparison to densely annotated data, and our experiments suggest that \BP{} generalizes well to unseen labels outside of pre-training phase (i.e., novel gestures).
+In the present work we{We thus } investigate the feasibility of such a zero-shot gesture recognition method using weak supervision and text augmentation for pre-training{}.
+We focus on improving visual feature extraction from video data streams, as these data offer rich information about surgical gestures (surgemes) and kinematic data require access to the research API, limiting current use cases.
+We use the Bridge-Prompt \cite{bridge-prompt} framework which specifically relaxes the fully supervised constraints: \BP{} is able to use large weakly supervised datasets, which are relatively inexpensive and numerous in comparison to densely annotated data, and our experiments suggest that \BP{} generalizes well to unseen labels outside of pre-training phase{}(i.e., novel gestures).

-We believe that \BP{} and similar ``pre-trained+fine-tuned'' image encoder models will be critical for any system implementing gesture recognition, and for other visual-understanding tasks in surgical robotics.
-As procedures vary greatly in gesture vocabulary, a trained recognition system will need the capacity to generalize without extensive retraining; that is to say that it will need zero-shot capability.
-We believe that sufficiently expressive visual features will allow for strong performance from simple prediction methods with minimal training.
-Constructing a good feature set will enable generalization to related but unseen tasks.